-When I was in West Africa, my radio station could be listened to because it resided on a delivery platform everyone in the world has access to the Internet.
+When I was in West Africa, my radio station could listened to because it resided on delivery platform everyone in world has access to Internet.

 AM broadcast all but obsolete.
-FM broadcast will be next as Internet radio becomes more popular and mobile phones and other device technology evolve.
-5G technology will factor in heavily with regards to how people listen to music and watch videos on their mobile devices while on the go.
+FM broadcast will next as Internet radio becomes more popular and mobile phones and other device technology evolve.
+5G technology will factor in heavily with regards to how people listen to music and watch videos on mobile devices while on.

 “Hold on to your butts.”

 In the image above that’s me over to the left.
 I am a retired US Federal employee where I served for more than 22 years as an Instructional Systems Developer/Technical Instructor, IT Specialist (Networks), and Foreign Service Officer (FSO).
 The photo above was taken when I was an FSO in Sao Tome and Principe, West Africa for three years.
 I was out and about visiting, chatting, and sharing with the local villagers.
 That was a wonderful and beautiful day!
 The children never saw themselves in a video.
 The smiles on their faces say it all.

 Prior to becoming at federal employee, It is United States Air Force of twenty years.
 I am a Veteran.
 At great experience.
 I traveled to many countries and made many friends.